CoMusion: Towards Consistent Stochastic Human Motion Prediction via Motion Diffusion: Experiments

 \subsection{Datasets}

 \textbf{Human3.6M} \cite{DBLP:journals/pami/IonescuPOS14}, the most widely used dataset for stochastic HMP, contains motion clips of 7 subjects performing 15 different actions recorded at 50 Hz.
-For a fair comparison with most prior works \cite{DBLP:conf/iccv/MaoLS21, DBLP:journals/corr/abs-2211-14304}, we adopt the evaluation protocol of \cite{DBLP:conf/eccv/YuanK20}, where a 16-joint skeleton is used for human structure modeling.
-Specifically, we aim to predict 2s (100 frames) into the future based on 0.5s (25 frames) of observation.
+For a fair comparison with previous works, we adopt the evaluation protocol of \cite{barquero2023belfusion}, where a 16-joint skeleton is used for human structure modeling.
+We predict 2s (100 frames) based on 0.5s (25 frames) of observation.

-\textbf{AMASS} \cite{DBLP:conf/iccv/MahmoodGTPB19} unifies multiple Mocap datasets, such as the popular HumanEva-I dataset \cite{DBLP:journals/ijcv/SigalBB10} using shared SMPL \cite{DBLP:journals/tog/LoperM0PB15} parameterization for human skeleton modeling.
-Compared with HumanEva-I which is often used in prior works, AMASS is much larger, and can be used to perform cross-dataset evaluation \cite{DBLP:journals/corr/abs-2211-14304} to examine a model's generalization ability.
-To this end, we aim to predict 2s (30 frames) into the future based on 0.5s (120 frames) of observation after downsampling.
-Other evaluation settings such as frame-rate, train/validate/test partition are all set to be the same as previous work \cite{DBLP:journals/corr/abs-2211-14304} for fair comparisons.
+\textbf{AMASS} \cite{DBLP:conf/iccv/MahmoodGTPB19} unifies multiple Mocap datasets, such as HumanEva-I \cite{DBLP:journals/ijcv/SigalBB10} using a shared SMPL \cite{DBLP:journals/tog/LoperM0PB15} parameterization for human skeleton modeling.
+As a multi-dataset collection, AMASS can be used to perform cross-dataset evaluation to examine a model's generalization ability.
+Evaluation settings such as frame rate and dataset partition are all set to be the same as in previous works \cite{barquero2023belfusion} for fair comparisons.
+We predict 2s (120 frames) into the future based on 0.5s (30 frames) of observation after downsampling.